wth-amna/Computer-Store-POS/README.md

 - Special thanks to the developers and contributors of Pygame for providing an excellent framework for building interactive applications.

 ## Contact
-If you have any questions or suggestions, please feel free to contact the project maintainer at [email address].
+If you have any questions or suggestions, please feel free to contact me at hamnanadeem77@gmail.com.